derrickliu8/Biostats-750-Final-Project/README.md

 Methods to use for data analysis:

-Logistic regression on the target variable (as the response) Possibly doing LDA and QDA
-Using ridge regression or lasso methods
+Logistic regression on the target variable (as the response, is binary) Possibly doing LDA and QDA for classification into having heart attack (1) or not (0) classes Using ridge regression or lasso methods to see if coefficients can be shrunken towards zero

+Bootstrap for estimation of accuracy of a parameter estimate (do we have to come up with what the parameter estimate would be?)
+Cross validation to estimate skill of logistic regression model on unseen data --> can do validation set approach, LOOCV, and k-fold CV and compare the test errors from the three

 General thoughts: